indeedeng/iwf/README.md

 * `AnyCommandCompleted`: this will wait for any command completed

 ### Persistence
-iWF provides the below persistence storage
+iWF provides super simple persistence abstraction for workflow to use.
+Developers don't need to touch any database system to register/maintain the schemas.
+The only schema is defined in the workflow code.
-* `DataObject` is for
+* `DataObject` is
   * sharing some data values across the workflow
   * can be retrieved by external application using GetDataObjects API
   * can be viewed in Cadence/Temporal WebUI in QueryHandler tab